ForgeRock/forgeops/how-tos/production-workflow.md

 Now that you've developed and tested your configs, you can copy them over to the real deployment.

-`forgeops copy --source stage-single --env-name stage`
+`forgeops image --copy --source stage-single --env-name stage`

 ### Apply the real deployment